Rick Borotsik: Member of Parliament

 Borotsik was narrowly re-elected in the 2000 federal election over a candidate of the Canadian Alliance, as the Liberals won a third consecutive majority government nationally.
-The Progressive Conservatives fell to twelve seats and remained the fifth-largest party in parliament, but avoided the loss of official party status that some had feared.
+The Progressive Conservatives fell to twelve seats and remained the fifth-largest party in parliament, narrowly avoiding the loss of official party status that some had feared.
 Borotsik was subsequently named as party whip and Critic for Agriculture, Indian Affairs and the Canadian Wheat Board.

 Borotsik took part in preliminary discussions between the Progressive Conservatives and the Canadian Alliance in early 2001.
-He said that a "mutual compromise" would have to be reached before the next election, in order to prevent the Liberals from remaining in power.
+He said that a "mutual compromise" would have to be reached before the next election to prevent the Liberals from remaining in power.
 No agreements were reached, and Borotsik later called for disgruntled Canadian Alliance members to rejoin the Progressive Conservative Party.

 Clark resigned as Progressive Conservative leader in mid-2002.
-There were rumours that Borotsik would run to succeed him, but he declined and endorsed fellow westerner Jim Prentice.
-Prentice was defeated by Peter MacKay on the final ballot of the party's 2003 leadership convention; Borotsik resigned as party whip, but remained Agriculture Critic.
+There were rumours that Borotsik would run to succeed him, but he declined and endorsed Jim Prentice, a lawyer from Calgary who had not held elected office to that point.
+Prentice lost to Peter MacKay on the final ballot of the party's 2003 leadership convention; Borotsik resigned as party whip, but remained Agriculture Critic.

 During this period, Borotsik surprised some political observers by declaring his support for the legalization of same-sex marriage.
 He also endorsed the principles of public health care and employment insurance, and became associated with the Red Tory wing of his party.

 MacKay and Canadian Alliance leader Stephen Harper announced plans to merge their parties in late 2003.
 Borotsik strongly opposed this decision, and said that he would not be a candidate for the merged party if Stephen Harper was chosen as its leader.
 He openly considered joining the Liberals once the merger was finalized, and was on hand to provide "moral support" for Progressive Conservative MP Scott Brison when he announced his own defection to the Liberal Party.

 Borotsik ultimately chose to sit with the merged Conservative Party of Canada until the next election, but made no secret of his opposition to Stephen Harper and the new party's social conservatism.
-He turned down an offer to become Agriculture Critic, and did not stand in the 2004 campaign.
+He turned down an offer to become Agriculture Critic in Harper's shadow cabinet, and did not stand in the 2004 campaign.
 Just before election day, he publicly endorsed the Liberals.
 Borotsik supported Belinda Stronach's decision to leave the Conservatives for the Liberals in 2005, and indicated that he would consider running for either the Liberal Party of Canada or the Progressive Conservative Party of Manitoba at some time in the future.